Muhammad-Diyor/Muhammad-Diyor/README.md

 - ⚡ Fun fact: **Following me on github is free, so you may.**

-- 🌐 Follow me on LinkedIn: https://www.linkedin.com/in/muhammaddiyor-imomnazarov/
+- 🌐 Connect me on LinkedIn: https://www.linkedin.com/in/muhammaddiyor-imomnazarov/

 <p align="left">
 </p>